-In the spirit of a healthy January (and after a month of unadulterated Christmas piggery on my part), I suggested that my boyfriend and I try out the brunch menu at London’s most successful vegetarian restaurant, The Gate.
+In the spirit of a healthy January (and after a month of unadulterated Christmas piggery on my part), I suggested that my boyfriend and I try out the brunch menu at one of the city’s most successful vegetarian restaurants, The Gate London.
 Opened in 1989 and now with a successful sister restaurant in Islington, The Gate continues to go from strength to strength and I was keen to see what the fuss was about.

 Our visit on Saturday 11th January unfortunately got off to a disappointing start.
 Once we’d been shown to our table, we were informed that the brunch menu that I had spent a good few days salivating over was apparently not available.
 We weren’t really given a reason as to why it wasn’t running (but it can’t have been an issue with ingredients being available because it wasn’t an issue with a single dish, it was the entire menu).
 It did get the meal started off on a negative footing as we had planned for a brunch and kind of felt as though we were being forced to order a la carte as a way of getting us to spend more money.

 Once we had digested this information, we went ahead and ordered a couple of americano coffees, and opted for the most brunch-like option on the menu which was the starter sharing platter (£18.50).
 In all honesty, it was the best vegetarian food I have ever eaten.
 In total the platter comprised of:

 - Two plantain fritters filled with spiced sultanas, carrot, pine nuts and mint, served with sweet chilli coulis and a fennel and pomegranate salsa, and a coriander and lime dressing.
 These were my man’s first choice on paper but actually ended up being overshadowed by the rest of the selection.